-Sources: European Commission and the European Commission Spring 2020 forecast.

-Notes: For EE and HU, "last observation" refers to June 2020.
-For GR, "last observation" refers to May 2020.
+Sources: European Commission and the European Commission Spring 2021 forecast.
+Notes: For IE, "last observation" refers to August 2021.

 2.5 Aggregate debt-to-GDP ratio

 a.
 Level

-(EU; percentages; last observation: Q1 2020)
+(EU; percentages; last observation: Q1 2021)

 Notes: Debt-to-GDP ratios for NFCs and general government are based on consolidated debt figures.
 NFC figures for Croatia are consolidated for loans, but not for debt securities.
-Three-year average is not available for IE. The indicator includes amounts relating to special purpose entities (SPEs).
-Large proportions of their activities and their lending and indebtedness practices are not related tothe domestic market.
+Three-year average is not available for IE, latest value for NFCs is Q4 2020.
+The indicator includes amounts relating to special purpose entities (SPEs).
+Large proportions of their activities and their lending and indebtedness practices are not related to the domestic market.
 For countries with a relevant presence of resident SPEs (in particular CY, HU, IE, LU, MT and NL) the impact on this indicator and its changes can be very significant.
 Additional information on the effect of SPEs may be obtained from the relevant national compilers. b.
-Year-on-year change (EU; percentage points; year-on-year changes; last observation: Q1 2020)
+Year-on-year change (EU; percentage points; year-on-year changes; last observation: Q1 2021)

 Notes: Debt-to-GDP ratios for NFCs and general government are based on consolidated debt figures.
-NFC figures for Croatia are consolidated for loans, but not for debt securities.
-Data for change in NFCs debt is not available for IE. The indicator includes amounts relating to special purpose entities (SPEs).
+NFC figures for HR are consolidated for loans, but not for debt securities.
+Data for change in NFCs debt in IE refer to Q4 2020.
+The indicator includes amounts relating to special purpose entities (SPEs).
 Large proportions of their activities and their lending and indebtedness practices are not related to the domestic market.
 For countries with a relevant presence of resident SPEs (in particular CY, HU, IE, LU, MT and NL), the impact on this indicator and its changes can be very significant.
 Additional information on the effect of SPEs may be obtained from the relevant national compilers.

-2.6 General government debt-to-GDP ratio
+2.6 General government debt-to-GDP ratio (EU; percentages)

-(EU; percentages)

-Sources: European Commission and the European Commission Spring 2020 forecast.
+Sources: European Commission and the European Commission Spring 2021 forecast.
 Notes: Intra-general government transactions are consolidated.
 The black dashed line represents the threshold of 60% for the government debt-to-GDP ratio under the Stability and Growth Pact.
 2.7 General government deficit-to-GDP ratio (EU; four-quarter moving sum; percentages)

-${\bf Sources: European\ Commission\ and\ the\ European\ Commission\ Spring\ 2020\ forecast.}$ Notes: The black dashed line represents the threshold of 3% for the budget deficit under the Stability and Growth Pact.
+Sources: European Commission and the European Commission Spring 2021 forecast.
+Notes: The black dashed line represents the threshold of 3% for the budget deficit under the Stability and Growth Pact.
 For a number of countries, the figures include bank recapitalisation costs.
 Excluding these factors would in most cases lower the deficits.
-2.8 CDS premia on sovereign debt (Sample of EU countries; basis points; five-year maturities; last observation: 9 Sep.
-2020)
+2.8 CDS premia on sovereign debt (Sample of EU countries; basis points; five-year maturities; last observation: 8 Sep.
+2021)